Renaissance Sword Club

-The Renaissance Sword Club is a historical European martial arts group based in London, South East of England and Brittany, France.
+The Renaissance Sword Club is a historical European martial arts group based in the South East of England.
 It was founded in 2013 by Rob Runacres.
 Its primary aim is the research and recreation of European swordsmanship of the sixteenth and seventeenth centuries, specifically those concerned with the rapier and spada da lato, as well as their companion weapons such as the dagger, cloak, buckler and rotella.
 Members have also pursued interests outside of the core curriculum in to staff weapons, longsword and small sword.

 Curriculum

-Students follow the theories and methods of the Italian and French schools of fencing as laid down by martial arts manuals of fencing instructors such as Achille Marozzo, Salvator Fabris, Giovanni dall’Agocchie and François Dancie.
+Students follow the theories and methods of the Italian and French schools of fencing as laid down by martial arts manuals of fencing instructors such as Achille Marozzo, Charles Besnard, Giovanni dall’Agocchie and François Dancie.
 Though sidesword and rapier are considered as different sword forms for teaching purposes, emphasis is placed on the similarities in mechanics and theory.
 Lessons are instructor led with sparring elements.

 Members are encouraged to enter competitions and have attended events such as Longpoint, Swordfish, The Albion Cup, The Wessex League and others.